Graduate ski instructor

 The Diploma ski instructor training is the highest level of ski instructor training in Austria.
 It lasts two semesters and is divided into theoretical and practical parts.
 The core of the training, which places very high physical and technical demands on the candidates, is its polysportive character.
 This means that the participants are not only intensively trained in alpine skiing, but also receive high-quality training in snowboarding, cross-country skiing and trend sports.
 In addition, there is the comprehensive alpine training, which already begins with the alpine courses in the provincial ski instructor training and ends with the Ski guidewhich can be completed after the diploma ski instructor.

-To get to the Diploma ski instructor training To be admitted, candidates must have the following Requirements fulfil:
+To get to the Diploma ski instructor training To be admitted, candidates must fulfil the following requirements Requirements fulfil:

-The following autumn, the diploma ski instructor training then begins with the first semester on the Pitztal Glacier.
-Further courses follow at the BSFZ Hintermoos and in St. Christoph am Arlberg, the main location of the training.
-In January, the one-week Alpine course is completed before the second semester starts in March.
-The second semester, including all final examinations, is held in its entirety in St. Christoph am Arlberg in the Ski Austria Academy held.
+Once both hurdles, the aptitude test and the CTT technique test, have been passed, the candidates can begin their diploma ski instructor training the following autumn.
+The first semester usually starts on the Pitztal Glacier.
+This is followed by further courses at the BSFZ Hintermoos, in Ischgl and in St. Christoph am Arlberg, the main training centre.
+The one-week alpine course is completed in January before the second semester starts in March.
+The second semester, including all final examinations, is held entirely in St. Christoph am Arlberg in the Ski Austria Academy held.

-In total, the Snow sports instructor training In Austria, the training programme for ski instructors from aspirants to provincial ski instructors to diploma ski instructors takes around 120 days and is thus the most comprehensive ski instructor training programme in the world.
+In total, the Snow sports instructor training In Austria, the training programme for ski instructors lasts around 120 days and is the most comprehensive ski instructor training programme in the world.